ArchipelagoMW/Archipelago/docs/options api.md

 - A new option class with a docstring detailing what the option will do to your user.
 - A `display_name` to be displayed on the webhost.
 - A new entry in the `option_definitions` dict for your World.
 By style and convention, the internal names should be snake_case.
-If the option supports having multiple sub_options such as Choice options, these can be defined with `option_my_sub_option`, where the preceding `option_` is required and stripped for users, so will show as `my_sub_option` in yaml files and if `auto_display_name` is True `My Sub Option` on the webhost.
-All options support `random` as a generic option. `random` chooses from any of the available values for that option, and is reserved by AP.
-You can set this as your default value but you cannot define your own new `option_random`.
+- If the option supports having multiple sub_options, such as Choice options, these can be defined with `option_my_sub_option`.
+Any attributes of the class with a preceding `option_` is added to the class's `options` lookup.
+The `option_` is then stripped for users, so will show as `my_sub_option` in yaml files.
+If `auto_display_name` is True, it will display as `My Sub Option` on the webhost.
+An alternative name can be set for any specific option by setting an alias attribute (i.e. `alias_my_sub_option_alt = option_my_sub_option`) which will allow users to use `my_sub_option_alt` in their yaml files and it will act as `my_sub_option`.
+- All options support `random` as a generic option. `random` chooses from any of the available values for that option, and is reserved by AP.
+You can set this as your default value, but you cannot define your own `option_random`.

 ### Option Creation
 As an example, suppose we want an option that lets the user start their game with a sword in their inventory.
 Let's